 Mental Health and Clutter

-Let’s go over a few of the main reasons people tend to keep items in their home long after they stopped using them:
+Let’s go over a few of the reasons people keep items in their home long after they stopped using them:

-Example A. You bought an expensive camera years ago yet you have never used it.
+Example A. You bought an expensive camera years ago but have never used it.

-Example B. A friend gave you a vase you don’t really like but you didn’t know what to do with it so you just kept it in a closet.
+Example B. A friend gave you a vase you don’t really like.
+You didn’t know what to do with it, so you kept it in a closet.

-Example C. You lost some weight but you keep your old, heavier clothing that no longer fits just in case you might gain the weight back again.
+Example C. You lost some weight but keep your old ill fitting clothing just in case you might regain the weight.